anumhsn/Jobs-io/project2/README.md

 ## Project Overview

 ## Project Description:
-This will be a functional react app that will show the available jobs on GitHub based on location, type of job, and whether its full time or not
+This React app uses the GitHub API to retrieve available job postings based on user input.
+User input can be either location, or a regular search paramater that the job posting contains (e.g. full time, python, Apple)

 ## Wireframes:
 ![](https://i.imgur.com/fp2bzMP.png)

+##Build
+- fork and clone this repository
+- cd into project2
+- run ```npm install react-router-dom```
+- run ```npm install axios```
+- run ```npm start```

 ## MVP:
 - Using the GitHub API, the user can search for available jobs posted on GitHub and narrow that search by specifying the location and the type of job.